uboat.net

 Sunk on 31 Dec, 1945 in position 55.45N, 08.18W.

-The boat was attacked by a hunter-killer group.
-During the depth charge attack the periscope was damaged so badly that the boat had to return to base.
+Depth charges from a hunter-killer group damaged the periscope so badly that the boat had to return to base.

 Men lost from U-boats